tranquilts/MATCH/README.md

 ### **Moves per round**
 For each round, the game tracks the number of moves the player makes to match images.

-### **Misses**
+### **Match count**
-The game tracks how many times the player does not match images correctly while they play.
+The game tracks each correct match while they play.

-## **Pause**
+## **Settings Menu**
-The game saves progress by the player and prevents loss of progress if the player stops playing temporarily.
+The game loads up the settings menu when the settings icon is clicked, which includes 'Restart', 'Main Menu', and 'Quit Game'.

 ### **Replay function**
 The replay function will be of use when the game has ended.
 This way the user will have a choice of whether or not they wish to continue the game and restart.